|

 vegetation which will be preserved.
 Add also the locations of underground

-tree delineating its canopy spread in twenty years.
-Determine the
+delineating its canopy spread in twenty years.
+Determine the exact property

-exact property boundaries, location of easements and utilities (including
+boundaries, location of easements and utilities (including overhead wires

-overhead wires and buried pipes and conduits).
-Note views that should
+and buried pipes and conduits).
+Note views that should be preserved and

 2.

-patterns and record locations which are poorly drained or very well-drained.
+and record locations which are poorly drained or very well-drained.
+To

-To avoid excessive and expensive soil modification, select appropriate
+avoid excessive and expensive soil modification, select appropriate plants

 3.